Home Research

 Research Statement

 Mental health is increasingly being recognized as a public health crisis.
 However, mental illness is more likely than other physical health issues to go untreated.
 This is particularly true in the case of adolescent mental health, where there has been growing concern about an epidemic of depression and anxiety among teenage students.
-My dissertation, “Three Essays in the Economics of Child Development and Health Inequities”, primarily explores the intersections of adolescent mental health with education, labor market outcomes, and public health inequities.
+My research primarily explores the intersections of adolescent mental health with education, labor market outcomes, public health policy, and health inequities.

 In my job market paper, “Hidden in Plain Sight: The Prevalence and Impact of ADHD Underdiagnosis”, I assess the long-term education and labor market effects of missed ADHD diagnoses.
 Doing so is challenging for two reasons.
 First, a person’s true ADHD status is unobserved; only their diagnosed status is known.
 Second, even if diagnostic errors are observed, they are likely akin to non-classical misclassification errors and therefore endogenous.
 To overcome these empirical challenges, I use and extend on a partial observability model and estimate it with restricted data, including genetic information, from Add Health.
 I recover an estimate of individuals’ true ADHD status; and their probability of underdiagnosis.
 Then, I estimate their effect on educational attainment and adult financial outcomes.

-I have two works in progress.
-One is a project examining the role of time efficiency on hospital procedure costs with Vishal Ahuja and the Children’s Medical Center Dallas.
-In this project, we measure two sides of time inefficiency for physicians, where scheduled time can either exceed or be exceeded by elapsed time.
-Preliminary results find large and escalating financial costs to a hospital when a procedure goes over its scheduled time, but cost savings when a procedure goes under its scheduled time.
-We found physician operational experience directly influences both cost savings and reduction in time inefficiencies.
 The second work in progress explores the intersection of the adolescent mental health crisis with the 3rd wave of the opioid epidemic.
-These two public health crises can be seen as ‘twin epidemics’, as the onset of both began in 2012 and have seemingly moved in parallel.
+These two public health crises can be seen as ‘twin epidemics’, as the onset of both begins in 2012 and have seemingly moved in parallel.
 A common explanation for the mental health crisis has been the rise in social media usage, but the rise in adolescent suicide attempts over the past decade has been more pronounced in the U.S. than in other English-speaking countries which have similar access to social media platforms.
 One potential determinant is parental opioid usage.
 One study in JAMA Psychiatry finds 1/6th of the current adolescent suicide epidemic could potentially be attributed to parental opioid usage (Brent, 2019).
 I plan to first see if a similar measure could be replicated using CDC mortality and opioid dispensing data, and then explore potential mechanisms which connect the two epidemics.

 Recent Update